rust-lang/rust/0000-open-options.md

 ### Create
 `.create(true)`

-Open an existing file, or create a new file if it already exists.
+Open an existing file, or create a new file if it does not already exists.

 Even if the access mode is read-only, it seems all operating systems can still create a new file (for whatever use reading from an empty file may be).